abcnorio/aas-mult/Readme.md

 As can be seen above the integer values are not relevant as long as they are all the same to create an equal distribution with identical probabilities.
 Relevant is the relative impact (weight) between the categories, not the overall total number - which will be re-calculated to a probability anyway which always lies between 0 and 1.

 Categories are qualitative in their nature.
-Now we will have a look at the other distributions that are in contrast quantitative.
+Now we will have a look at the other quantitative distributions.

 #### Linear increase (integer, float)

-Linear increasing values of type `integer` or `float` use the distribution outline in the column `probcalc` which is a truncated normal distribution.
+Linear increasing values of type `integer` or `float` use the distribution marked in the column `probcalc` which is a truncated normal distribution.
 This allows - as the name says - to truncate the normal distribution which fits the needs here perfectly well.

 - `SD` - standard deviation of the truncated normal distribution
 - `SD` - if `EQUAL` is set and column `probcalc` contains `uniform`, a uniform distribution is applied.
-Then all values have the same probability 1/length(prob space).
+Then all values have the same probability `1/length(prob space)`.
 This makes only sense for integer values.

 #### Non-linear increase